Banner image

 Hand Spinning News

-Read on for more news, views and reviews for spinners, knitters, crocheters, dyers and weavers.
-This is the free edition for April 2024.
+So without further ado, read on for more news, views and reviews for spinners, knitters, crocheters, dyers and weavers.
+This is the edited free round-up for February 2025.

-Find out how to receive the full version of Hand Spinning News in your inbox, earlier than the free edition appears online.
+If you like HSN and would like to support the endeavour, find out how to receive a longer version in your inbox, earlier than the free edition appears online.

 Contents